PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 showTitle: true
 ---

 Our approach is to provide internal Marketing-as-a-Service, aka MaaS.
 We are an engineering-led company, and believe in product-led, word of mouth growth.
-The best way marketing can contribute to PostHog's success is to act as a service to our product teams that amplifies the work they are doing.
+The best way marketing can contribute to PostHog's success is to act as a service to our product teams and amplify the work they are doing.

 ## Marketing vision